 How easy is this card to use overseas?
 The standard credit card in the US stores the credit card date on a magnetic stripe.
 Unfortunately, this won’t work in many overseas locations.
 Merchants in Europe and other places almost always require credit cards to have a a Smart Chip in order to process purchases.
 If you frequently travel overseas, then consider using a credit card with Smart Chip technology.
 You will also want to consider using a credit card that does not charge foreign transaction fees – often worth an immediate savings of 3% of the purchase price.

 Sometimes the best airline card isn’t an airline card.
 I you aren’t a frequent traveler, then consider a travel/airline card that isn’t branded to a specific airline.
-Some of the best travel credit cards offer great all around benefits and advantages, allowing you to recoup your annual fee (if there is one) and redeem your points and mileage more quickly.
+Some of our featured travel credit cards offer great all around benefits and advantages, allowing you to recoup your annual fee (if there is one) and redeem your points and mileage more quickly.

 We’ve compiled the best airline miles credit cards below based on the offers that credit card issuers are willing to provide and if you own a card you feel deserves to be mentioned, leave a comment and we’ll be happy to add it on our list.

 Starwood Preferred Guest® Credit Card from American Express – The Starwood Preferred Guest® Credit Card from American Express is a frequent addition to many lists featuring the top travel and airline rewards cards.
-This card was even awarded the Smarter Travel Editor’s Choice Award for Best Travel Awards Card for Domestic Use.
-New cardholders can earn up to 25,000 bonus Starpoints® – 10K after your first purchase and another 15K after you spend $5,000 within the first 6 months of Cardmembership.
-That’s enough for a weekend getaway to a Category 4 Hotel like the Westin Savannah Harbor Golf Resort & Spa, or six free nights at a Category 2 Hotel.
-Cardholders can also redeem points for flights or Starwood Hotel stays – with no blackout dates.
+New cardholders can earn a Starpoints® bonus: earn up to 25,000 bonus points: 10,000 after your first purchase and another 15,000 after you spend $5,000 within the first 6 months of Cardmembership.
+That’s enough for a weekend getaway to a Category 4 Hotel.
+Cardholders can redeem Starpoints for Free Hotel Nights: redeem Starpoints at over 1,100 hotels in nearly 100 countries worldwide – with no blackout dates.
+Some hotels may have mandatory service and resort charges.
+Cardholders can also earn Free Flights: redeem Starpoints on over 350 airlines with SPG Flights – with no blackout dates.
+There are no limits on the number of Starpoints you can earn.
 The Starwood Preferred Guest® Credit Card from American Express has a $0 introductory annual fee for the first year, then $65.
 Terms and Restrictions apply.

-Gold Delta SkyMiles® Credit Card from American Express – Cardholders will earn 30,000 bonus miles toward Award Travel after you spend $500 on the Card within the first three months of Cardmembership.
-Cardholders can check their first bag in for free on every Delta flight – that’s a savings of up to $200 per round trip for a family of four.
+Gold Delta SkyMiles® Credit Card from American Express – Cardholders will earn 30K bonus miles after you make $1K in purchases on your new Card within your first 3 months.
+Earn a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
+Cardholders can check their first bag free on every Delta flight – that’s a savings of up to $200 per round trip for a family of four.
 Cardmembers earn Get 2X miles on Delta purchases and 1X miles for all other eligible dollars spent.
-Premium travel perks include Priority Boarding and 20% off in-flight savings to use toward meals, beverages, and movies.
+Premium travel perks include Priority Boarding.
 There is a $0 introductory annual fee for the first year, then $95.
 Terms and Restrictions Apply.

 “Disclaimer: This content is not provided or commissioned by American Express.
 Opinions expressed here are author’s alone, not those of American Express, and have not been reviewed, approved or otherwise endorsed by American Express.
 This site may be compensated through American Express Affiliate Program.”